How to Spot Signs of an Enmeshed Relationship

 Both of these dynamics lack healthy boundaries, with individuality sacrificed in the process.

-“One way to identify a codependent relationship is when an individual prioritizes their partner's happiness over their own well-being,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“One way to identify a codependent relationship is when an individual prioritizes their partner's happiness over their own well-being,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “This is known as enmeshment, where the focus shifts from maintaining one's own sense of self to being excessively involved in every aspect of the partner's life, leading to a loss of personal identity.
 People express feeling like they have lost themselves within the relationship.
 They realize that they have solely concentrated on their partner's goals, desires, and requests, neglecting their own needs and resulting in an imbalance.”